em-cultuur/adrez-mapper/README.md

 - gender - value is object {**firstName**, **title**, **subName**}, returns the **typeId**.
 It's allowed to modify the **data** object to reflect the gender change.
 Return **false** or **undefined** if no change is needed.
 Overrules the record defined **typeId**, so **typeId** will be the default.
+- contactFunction - the value is the textual definition of the function, returns the id
+- contactSalutation the value is the salutation, returns the id

 (c) MIT 2019 Toxus